Beginner Jazz Piano Lesson (Chords, Intervals & ii–V–I Explained)

-In today's beginner jazz piano lesson, I'll show you what you need to know to start playing jazz piano.
+In this beginner jazz piano lesson, I’ll show you the essential skills you need to start playing real jazz piano:

 To start playing jazz piano, you’ll need the following skills: